istrate/cp4d/IBM-DB2-Warehouse,-OpenShift,-Helm-2.md

 ````
 # Install Helm 2.9

-IBM DB2 Warehouse charts are compatible with Helm 2.x only.
+IBM DB2 Warehouse charts are compatible with Helm 2 and Helm 3, the description here is dealing with Helm 2 only.

 https://www.openshift.com/blog/getting-started-helm-openshift